Tristantzy/student-info-app/README.md

 # Student Information App

 A simple Android app for registering and managing student records, built with Apache Cordova using plain HTML, CSS, and JavaScript.
-Everything is saved on the device, so it works offline..
+Everything is saved on the device, so it works offline.

 **Download:** [app-debug.apk](https://github.com/Tristantzy/student-info-app/releases/latest)